-- (i) Debt is defined as Non-current borrowings (including current maturities) and Current borrowings, - (ii) Capital is defined as Equity share capital and other equity.
+(i) Debt is defined as non-current borrowings (including current maturities) and current borrowings.

+(ii) Capital is defined as equity share capital and other equity

 In order to achieve this overall objective, the Company's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the interest-bearing loans and borrowings that define capital structure requirements.
 Breaches in meeting the financial covenants would permit the bank to immediately call loans and borrowings.
-There have been no significant breaches in the financial covenants of any interest-bearing loans and borrowing in the current period.
+There have been no significant breaches in the financial covenants of any interest-bearing loans and borrowing in the current year,

-No changes were made in the objectives, policies or processes for managing capital during the years ended 31st March, 2025 and 31st March, 2024.
+No changes were made in the objective, policies or processes for managing capital during the year ended March 31, 2025 and March 31, 2024

-25.2 Categories of financial instruments
+24.2 Categories of financial instruments